-Class/subject teachers are met by Data Leads and the Co-Head Teachers/ Heads of School on a termly basis where progress reports are presented, and any pupil underachieving is discussed in more detail.
+Class/subject teachers are met by Data Leads and the Head Teacher/ Head of School on a termly basis, where progress reports are presented, and any pupil underachieving is discussed in more detail.
 This allows the school to evaluate the effectiveness of the provision overall and compare the progress and intervention plan for all our pupils.

 Progress and attainment data is collated at individual sites and analysed by the Data Leads in conjunction, to identify the impact of intervention programmes and to measure progress.
-This is reported to the Co-Head-teachers and key interventions are discussed, specific to the subject areas and whole school.
+This is reported to the Head Teacher/ Head of School and key interventions are discussed, specific to the subject areas and whole school.